horinf/ToolsToLive.ConcurrentCache/README.md

 # ToolsToLive.ConcurrentCache
-Cache that you can use in different threads.
-Jobs (methods to retrieve data) with the same key won't be run more than once at a time.
+A cache that you can use in different threads.
+Jobs (data extraction methods) with the same key are executed only once, even if they are called simultaneously from different threads.